CloudNimble/SimpleMessageBus/README.md

 You can read more about these scenarios in our blog post.

 ## Getting Started
-The process of getting SimpleMessageBus working in your app is very straightforward.
+The process of getting **SimpleMessageBus** working in your app is as easy as the name suggests.
   1. Create a new .NET Standard 2.0 project to that will hold your defined Message types, install the `SimpleMessageBus.Core` NuGet package, and build out your Message types.
   2. Install the `SimpleMessageBus.Publish` NuGet package into your app, reference the library you created in Step 1, and modify your workflows to publish